axolotlsAxolotl Cloudy Water Fix: Diagnose the Cause, Apply the Right Correction, Prevent...

 If the tank is uncycled (new tank syndrome)

 The axolotl is in an uncycled tank and bacterial bloom has started.
-This is a fish-in cycling scenario, which requires daily management.
+This is a fish-in cycling scenario that requires daily management:

-- Perform 20 to 30 percent water changes daily or every other day using dechlorinated, temperature-matched water.
+2. Perform 20 to 30 percent water changes daily or every other day using dechlorinated, temperature-matched water.
 The dechlorinator guide covers proper dosing.
-The WSAVA presentation recommends "multiple partial water changes (25-50% each time)" for ammonia toxicosis (https://www.vin.com/apputil/content/defaultadv1.aspx?id=7259211&pid=14365&print=1).

-- Wait.
-The bacterial bloom will clear as the nitrifying bacteria colony establishes and begins outcompeting the heterotrophic bacteria for resources.
-This process takes days to weeks depending on temperature, filter capacity, and ammonia load.
-The bloom is a transitional phase, not a permanent condition.
+6. Wait.
+The bloom will clear as the filter bacteria build up and start to outcompete the bloom bacteria for food.
+This takes days to weeks.
+The exact timing depends on temperature, filter size, and ammonia load.
+The bloom is a passing phase, not a permanent state.

-The water will often get cloudier before it clears.
+The water often gets cloudier before it clears.
 That is normal.
-The heterotrophic bacteria population peaks and then declines as the nitrifying bacteria take over and reduce the dissolved organic load they feed on.
+The bloom bacteria peak first, then drop off as the filter colony takes over and cuts the organic-waste load they feed on.

 If the tank was cycled and something disrupted the filter